Kaderde/teched2025-msad/exercises/ex1/README.md

 - Only admin users can close high-urgency incidents.

 ### Exercise 1.1 - Horizontal Privilege Escalation
-occurs when a user gains access to resources belonging to another user at the same privilege level.
+Occurs when a user gains access to resources belonging to another user at the same privilege level.
 In our incident management system, this means a support user could potentially modify incidents assigned to other support users, violating the business rule that support users can only modify incidents explicitly assigned to them.

-### 🚨 2.
+#### 🚨 2.
 Vulnerable Code Analysis :

 **File**: `srv/services.cds`
 ```cds